Partial identification via conditional linear programs: estimation and policy learning: Discussion

 \section{Discussion}

-In this paper we have proposed a general framework for estimating bounds on partially-identified parameters that satisfy a series of linear constraints, conditional on auxiliary covariates.
-Finding such bounds involves solving linear programs that are conditional on the covariates.
-We have proposed two estimators for these bounds.
+In this paper we proposed a general framework for estimating bounds on partially-identified parameters that satisfy a series of linear constraints, conditional on auxiliary covariates, leading to a series of linear programs that are conditional on the covariates.
+We developed two estimators for these bounds.
 The de-biased BFS estimator directly solves the conditional linear programs for each unique covariate value in the data, and then extracts readily available information from standard LP solvers to construct de-biased estimates of the bounds.
 This estimator is related to existing methods for covariate-assisted bounds, but eschews the need to analytically derive the bound or fully enumerate a combinatorial number of potential solutions.

 A key issue with solving the linear programs directly is that the solutions are not smooth in the constraint and objective vectors, so small errors in these nuisance parameters can lead to large changes in the estimated bounds.
-We have shown that under a form of margin condition, where the optimal value of the linear programs is typically well separated from the next-best solution, the non-differentiability issues are mitigated, and the de-biased BFS estimator can be used to construct confidence intervals for the bounds.
-The entropic regularized estimator instead targets a smoothed version of the bounds, including an entropy penalty to the conditional linear programs that ensures that the solutions are smooth in the nuisance parameters.
-We then use this to estimate the bounds in a de-biased manner and account for approximation error induced by the regularization, showing that we can likely expect the approximation error to be small relative to the standard error of the estimates if we allow the level of regularization to shrink appropriately.
+The entropic regularized estimator instead targets a smoothed version of the bounds, including an entropy penalty to the conditional linear programs that ensures that the solutions are smooth in the nuisance parameters and so we can estimate them in a de-biased manner.
+Although this induces approximation error, we can likely expect the approximation error to be small relative to the standard error of the estimates if we allow the level of regularization to shrink appropriately.
 Finally, we extend these results to decision making problems where the value of a decision policy is only partially identified by a set of conditional linear constraints.
 We show that taking an empirical risk minimization approach and optimizing bounds estimated via the de-biased BFS or entropic estimators results in a policy with excess regret that has an analogous structure to the bias of the estimators.